 Decluttering is, by and large, a farce.
-If you came to our website to figure out how to declutter your closet, you’re in the wrong place.
-You’ll be hard-pressed to find anything here even vaguely resembling something as trite as 67 Ways to Declutter a Messy Home.
+If you clicked on this post to figure out how to declutter your closet, you’re in the wrong place.
+You’ll be hard-pressed to find anything here even vaguely resembling something as trite as “67 Ways to Declutter a Messy Home.”
 That’s because decluttering alone doesn’t solve the problem: discussing how to get rid of your stuff answers only the what, but not the why.

 People should, however, be much more concerned with the why—the purpose behind decluttering—than the what.
-While the what is easy, the why is far more abstruse and difficult to discuss, because the nature of the why is highly individual.
+While the what is easy, the why is far more obscure because the nature of the why is highly individual.
 Ultimately, it has to do with the benefits you’ll experience once you’re on the other side of decluttering.

-Decluttering is not the end result: it is merely the first step.
+Decluttering is not the end result—it is merely the first step.
 You don’t become instantly happy and content by just getting rid of your stuff—at least not in the long run.
 Decluttering doesn’t work like that.
-You see, if you simply embrace the what without the why, then you’ll get nowhere (slowly and painfully, by the way, repeatedly making the same mistakes).
+If you simply embrace the what without the why, then you’ll get nowhere (slowly and painfully, by the way, repeatedly making the same mistakes).
 It is possible to get rid of everything you own and still be utterly miserable, to come home to your empty house and sulk after removing all your pacifiers.

-These are difficult questions with no easy answers.
-But these questions are far more important than just jettisoning your material possessions.
-If you don’t answer them carefully, rigorously, then the closet you just decluttered will be brimming with new purchases not long from now.
+These are difficult questions with no easy answers, but these questions are far more important than just ditching your material possessions: if you don’t answer them carefully, rigorously, then the closet you just decluttered will be brimming with new purchases not long from now.

 Read this essay and 150 others in our new book, Essential.